-We generally discuss a variety of matters, including the application of accounting principles and auditing standards, with management each year prior to retention as the Metro Transit System's auditors.
+We generally discuss a variety of matters, including the application of accounting principles and auditing standards, with management each year prior to retention as the department's auditors.
 However, these discussions occurred in the normal course of our professional relationship and our responses were not a condition to our retention.